JackDanna/FogentRoleplayTemplate/README.md

 ## Effects

 An Effect simply describes some way a character or item could effect on the narrative.
 Effects can be placed on characters or items.
 All effect have a "Name", "Description", "Duration", and "Source".

-"Name" just describes the name of the Effect.
-"Description" describes what the Effect is doing narratively.
-"Duration" describes how long the Effect will be active.
-"Source" describes where the effect came from.
-If the Effect is innate to the character, using their hands as weapons, the it's "Source" would be "Innate".
-If an Effect is coming from an item, such as a magic ring, than it's "Source" would be the name of the item.
+**Name:** The name of the Effect.

+**Description:** Describes what the Effect is doing narratively.

+**Duration:** Describes how long the Effect will be active.

+**Source:** Describes where the effect came from.
+If the Effect is innate to the character, such as using their bare hands as weapons, use "Innate".
+If an Effect is coming from an item, such as a magic ring, use the name of the item.
+If from so 4th wall breaking source, such as special Effects only given to players, use "The Narrator".

-If you have two different effects active that buff or debuff some feature of your character, these do not stack unless otherwise stated.
+*If you have two different effects active that buff or debuff some feature of your character, these do not stack unless otherwise stated.

 ### Character Sheet Effects